autay27/blogust/content/blog/side-effects-notes-apps/index.md

 draft: false
 ---

 Occasionally I see testimonials from people who use some trendy tool to manage their digital notes, like TiddlyWiki, Obsidian, Logseq, or Notion.
 And I've begun to feel not only disinterest, but a faint revulsion at the idea of using one of these apps.
 Other people are welcome to do so, and they may even get a lot out of it, but I'll stick to my trusty folder of plaintext files synced between phone and computer, thank you.
+I've used those sorts of apps in the past, and I'm not going back.

 But hold on, a text editor on top of some files counts as an app too.
 Especially since nowadays apps like Obsidian work straight off text files, no company will get ahold of your personal data either way.
 So what's the difference really?